codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 The June 2023 release of Embedded Link brings the following enhancements:

-**Support for non-React JavaScript apps**
+### Support for non-React JavaScript apps
 Without a dependency on React, you can use Embedded Link with all JavaScript frameworks or even with vanilla JavaScript.

-**Increased display control**
+### Increased display control
 Now, you specify dimensions for the Embedded Link component, which will expand to 100% of the given container size.
 Previously, the component used a fixed width and height.

-**Navigation improvements**
+### Navigation improvements
 Source types (accounting, commerce, banking, and uploaded file) can now be connected in any order you choose.

-**Performance improvements**
+### Performance improvements
 Link now loads quicker and can be loaded only when required.

-**Connection status**
+### Connection status
-   The status of connections (either success or error) is now indicated in dialogs that appear during the Link flow.
-Errors can be skipped without interrupting the rest of the Link flow; for example:
+Connection status (either success or error) is now shown during the Link flow.
+Errors can be skipped without interrupting the rest of the Link flow, for example:

 ![link-sdk_connection-status-error](/img/auth-flow/link-sdk_connection-status-error.png "Embedded Link SDK: Connection error dialog shown for the Codat Banking Sandbox integration.")